Javaris Crittenton: Murder and drug charges

 Crittenton and his cousin Douglas Gamble were officially indicted on April 2, 2013, on 12 counts in connection with Jones' death, including charges of murder, felony murder, aggravated assault with a deadly weapon, possession of a firearm during the commission of a felony, giving false statements, attempted murder, and participation in criminal street gang activity.
 Crittenton reportedly joined the Crips after signing with the Los Angeles Lakers, according to Fulton County assistant district attorney Gabe Banks, and allegedly also shot at Demontinez Stephens earlier in August 2011.
 The target in both shootings was reportedly Trontavious Stephens, Demontinez's brother and a member of the R. O. C. Crew, which is part of the Bloods.

 While out on bond on the murder charges, Crittenton was arrested pursuant to a January 10, 2014, indictment of him and 13 other persons who were accused of selling multi-kilo quantities of cocaine and several hundred pounds of marijuana.
 Crittenton was charged with two counts of conspiracy to violate the Georgia Controlled Substance Act.

 On April 29, 2015, shortly before his trial was set to begin, Crittenton pleaded guilty to voluntary manslaughter with a weapon and aggravated assault with a firearm.
-He was sentenced to 23 years in prison.
-He is currently incarcerated at Calhoun State Prison in Morgan, Georgia.
+He was sentenced to 23 years in prison, later reduced to 10 years in a deal with the district attorney.
+He was released from prison on April 21, 2023.